harirajeev/learn_LLMS/Learn LLM.md

 # learn_LLMS

-A Catalog and family tree of all major transformers to date by Xavier Amatriain;
+## A Catalog and family tree of all major transformers to date by Xavier Amatriain

 - [Transformer models: an introduction and catalog — 2023 Edition](https://amatriain.net/blog/transformer-models-an-introduction-and-catalog-2d1e9039f376/?utm_source=substack&utm_medium=email)
 - [TRANSFORMER MODELS: AN INTRODUCTION AND CATALOG](https://arxiv.org/pdf/2302.07730.pdf)
 - [Transformer Catalog](https://docs.google.com/spreadsheets/d/1XI-iRulxbFQL3hB2wIrJ5xxP1XwGqiQtLQklDvA4tmo/edit#gid=0)

-Understanding the Main Architecture and Tasks
+## Understanding the Main Architecture and Tasks
 If you are new to transformers / large language models, it makes the most sense to start at the beginning.

-(1) Neural Machine Translation by Jointly Learning to Align and Translate (2014) by Bahdanau, Cho, and Bengio, https://arxiv.org/abs/1409.0473
+### (1) Neural Machine Translation by Jointly Learning to Align and Translate (2014) by Bahdanau, Cho, and Bengio, https://arxiv.org/abs/1409.0473

 I recommend beginning with the above paper if you have a few minutes to spare.
 It introduces an attention mechanism for recurrent neural networks (RNN) to improve long-range sequence modeling capabilities.
 This allows RNNs to translate longer sentences more accurately – the motivation behind developing the original transformer architecture later.
 ![image](https://user-images.githubusercontent.com/13446418/232326713-bf8e3603-661b-4790-b424-ad815ebcbba4.png)

 Source: https://arxiv.org/abs/1409.0473

-2) Attention Is All You Need (2017) by Vaswani, Shazeer, Parmar, Uszkoreit, Jones, Gomez, Kaiser, and Polosukhin, https://arxiv.org/abs/1706.03762
+### 2) Attention Is All You Need (2017) by Vaswani, Shazeer, Parmar, Uszkoreit, Jones, Gomez, Kaiser, and Polosukhin, https://arxiv.org/abs/1706.03762

 The paper above introduces the original transformer architecture consisting of an encoder- and decoder part that will become relevant as separate modules later.
 Moreover, this paper introduces concepts such as the scaled dot product attention mechanism, multi-head attention blocks, and positional input encoding that remain the foundation of modern transformers.